 Policymakers play a central role in shaping the educational landscape and driving systemic change.
-By introducing policies that promote inclusive science education for all, and at the earliest possible stage, policymakers can create an environment in which every learner feels valued, supported, and empowered to engage with science questions, but also provide teachers with appreciative and, above all, supportive working conditions.
-This chapter not only emphasizes the importance of inclusive science education but also tries to shed light on the intersectionality behind it.
+By introducing policies that promote ISE for all, and at the earliest possible stage, policymakers can create an environment in which every learner feels valued, supported, and empowered to engage with science questions.
+Similarly, policymakers can also provide teachers with appreciative and, above all, supportive working conditions.
+This chapter not only emphasizes the importance of ISE but also tries to shed light on the intersectionality behind it.

-By developing and implementing comprehensive policies that prioritize inclusivity, equity and accessibility, policymakers are laying the groundwork for transformative change.
-Recommendations for action already exist that provide a starting point for policy restructuring to support the implementation of inclusive science education.
-Challenges and considerations are not limited to only one target group, but are also relevant for other communities in vulnerable risk situations.
-Inclusive education policies should aim to create a sustainable, positive and inclusive learning environment for all groups so that they can fully realize their educational potential.
+By developing and implementing comprehensive policies that prioritize inclusivity, equity and accessibility, policymakers lay the groundwork for transformative change.
+Recommendations for action already exist that provide a starting point for policy restructuring to support the implementation of ISE.
+Challenges and considerations are not limited to only one targeted group but are also relevant for other communities in vulnerable risk situations.
+Inclusive educational policies should aim to create a sustainable, positive, and inclusive learning environment for all groups so that they can fully realize their educational potential.